SamMorrow147/ClubhausAi/EXAMPLES.md

 # Chat Logging Examples

-This document shows how the Mem0 AI chat logging system works in practice.
+This document shows how the chat logging system works in practice.

 ## How It Works